autodesk-platform-services/aps-tutorial-postman/DA4Revit/instructions/before_you_begin.md

 # Before you begin...

-## 1. Import Postman Collections for the tutorial
+## 1. Import Postman Collections for the walkthrough

 Postman Environments are named configurations that implement variables to store values you typically use across many HTTP requests.
 For example, APS's Base URL is stored in the environment variable `baseUrl`.
-To import the environment you need for this tutorial:
+To import the environment you need for this walkthrough:

 1. Download the following zip file from the [*collections* folder](../collections) and expand it on your local machine.